brookhma/DevopsEngineer/README.md

 freashly installed Centos 7 Virtula Machine

-create no root user with sudo privilage
+create non root user with sudo privilage

-useradd django
+$useradd django

 set password

-passwd django
+$passwd django

 As root, run this command to add your new user to the wheel group

-gpasswd -a django wheel
+$gpasswd -a django wheel

 upadte the OS

-su - django
+$su - django

-sudo yum update -y
+$sudo yum update -y

 we first need to enable the EPEL repository

-sudo yum install epel-release
+$sudo yum install epel-release

 check current python version

-python -V
+$python -V
 2.7.5

 Once EPEL is enabled, we can install pip by typing:

-sudo yum install python3 python3-pip
+$sudo yum install python3 python3-pip

 # Install and Use PostgreSQL